 In episode 012, writer-producer Karen Walton told us about the online group she founded, called “Ink Canada,” and their “Ink Drinks” events.
 This week, Gray had the opportunity to bring a video camera to Ink Drinks Toronto.
-It was a blast, and Gray has put together a special mini-episode highlighting the event.
+It was a blast, and Gray has put together a special high definition mini-episode highlighting the event.

 Best known as the writer of the original cult horror film, Ginger Snaps, award-winning writer-producer Karen Walton has developed original and adapted film projects in almost every genre with top producers in Canada, the UK and the American studio system for almost twenty years.

 The episode starts with… homework!
 For the first time, Gray assigns a book to read – The TV Writer’s Workbook, by Emmy-nominated writer Ellen Sandler – as he’ll be talking to Ellen on April 1st, and wants to solicit informed questions about her book.